-As Fig. ?? shows, despite good coverage of the sample points among the scatter of wind measurements, the resulting 10- 430 minute DEL values are covering a lower bound of the load measurements at site.
-The errors mostly stem from the anemometer measurements.
-As a consequence, there is error in lifetime DEL.
-However, we use the data for estimating the reliability in the next section to illustrate the possible errors such data can bring to the assessment of lifetime extension.
+As shown in Fig. A2, the resulting 10 min DEL values from simulations in the freestream cover a lower bound of the load measurements at the site.
+As a consequence, there is bias in lifetime DEL when using the generic aeroelastic model.
+However, we use the data for estimating the reliability in the next section to illustrate the combined effect of using the Frandsen model and the generic model.